EranOfek/AstroPack/matlab/doc/autogen/package_functions_md/tools.array.md

     -
 ### tools.array.find_ranges

 Indices of vector values found within one of several ranges.
-Package: Util.array Description: Given a vector and several ranges, return the indices of values in the vector which are found within one of the
+Package: Util.array Description: Given a vector and several ranges, return the indices of values in the vector which are found within one of the ranges.